MicrosoftDocs/windowsserverdocs/WindowsServerDocs/remote/remote-desktop-services/rds-vdi-recommendations-1803.md

 to remove the Network icon from the Taskbar.
-The reason you might want to remove the Network icon from the Taskbar is if you turn off Internet connectivity checks, there will be a yellow flag on the Network icon, even though the network may be functioning normally.
+The reason you might want to remove the Network icon from the Taskbar is if you turn off Internet connectivity checks, there will be a yellow flag on the Network icon, even though the network might be functioning normally.
 If you would like to remove the network icon as a group policy setting, you can find that in this location:

 | Windows Update\\ Windows Update for Business                                | Select when Quality Updates are received | 1.
 30 days 2.
 Pause quality updates starting yyyy-mm-dd | Enabled                                                                             |